A Cartoonist's Nightmare: Plot

 Back at the scene still being worked on, Beans still stands behind the barricade, unable to escape.
-Just then, Little Kitty comes to him, offering a lunchbox.
+Just then, an unknown female character comes to him, offering a lunchbox.
 Beans is expecting food but is a little surprised to find a saw in the bread.
 He uses it to cut his way out of the metal fence.
 Finally freeing himself, he goes around to find his animator.

 Beans manages to find the chamber where his animator is being tormented by the villains laughing at him.
 To intervene, he hurls boots at the goblin, luring the villains away as they try to capture him.
 Beans manages to lose them somehow when he returns to the rescue.
 The animator receives the same pencil from Beans and draws a ladder to climb out the pit.
 When the villains return, the animator pulls the ladder out from the hole while Beans squirts grease from a grease gun between the room's entrance and the pit.
 The villains slide on the grease mess and fall into the hole, except for the goblin, who attempts to escape from the hole, but is punched by the angry animator into it.
 To vanquish the villains for good, the animator removes the hole with an eraser.
 Beans and the animator shake hands for a work well done.

 It turns out that what the animator went through was merely a dream, as he is awaken by the custodian.
 To his relief, he finds the drawing on his desk unchanged.
 Not wanting to recall his experience, the animator happily erases both the goblin and the steel barricade and draws a platter with gelatin for Beans to eat, much to the latter's delight.